survivejs/webpack-book/manuscript/loading/01_loader_definitions.md

 T> The *Consuming Packages* chapter discusses the aliasing idea in further detail.

-T> `include`/`exclude` is particularly useful with *node_modules* as webpack will process and traverse the installed packages by default when you import JavaScript files to your project.
+T> `include`/`exclude` is handy with *node_modules* as webpack will process and traverse the installed packages by default when you import JavaScript files to your project.
 Therefore you need to configure it to avoid that behavior.
 Other file types don’t suffer from this issue.

 ## Anatomy of a Loader